This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 After conception, the BBT goes up by one degree and stays elevated throughout the whole pregnancy.
 So, if you’ve been tracking it throughout fertility treatment already, you can probably notice the change and tell if you have conceived shortly after embryo transfer.

 I personally tried to track my BBT when I was trying to get pregnant.
 My acupuncturist suggested I did it.
 However, it was causing me stress more than anything else.
 Every time the temperature didn’t look right I would just worry there was something wrong, so I stopped after a few weeks.

 6) Headaches, Nausea and Fatigue

-Headaches, nausea or fatigue are also other possible positive signs after embryo transfer that you are pregnant and they are all due to the changes in hormones after implantation.
+Headaches, nausea or fatigue are also other possible positive signs after embryo transfer and they are all due to the changes in hormones after implantation.
 Therefore, they could happen any time after implantation, including within the first two weeks after the embryo transfer.

 Now, this is a hard one to answer.
 Medical professionals will tell you not to do a pregnancy test at home and wait for the blood tests.
 If the test turns out to be negative, it could be too early for the stick to pick up the hormones, and this could cause unnecessary stress.

 So a little voice somewhere in your head will tell you to be patient and listen to them.
 Another bigger voice in your head, coupled with your racing and excited heart, will tell you to try a pregnancy test at home.

 How could that hurt?
 If positive you can be happy earlier and be done with the waiting.
 If negative, you still have hope that the blood tests will give you a different result.
 Or at least that’s what happened with my wife and I the first time 🙂

 The reality is that it’s not all so black and white.
 There’s a whole range of emotions that you may be experiencing as a result of the fertility treatment and they may vary a lot depending on your personality.